sapcc/redfish-exporter/README.md

 ## The config.yml file

-* The **listen_port** is providing the port on which the exporter is waiting to receive calls. it is overwritten by the environment variable **LISTEN_PORT**.
+* The **listen_port** is providing the port on which the exporter is waiting to receive calls.
+It is overwritten by the environment variable **LISTEN_PORT**.

 * The credentials for login to the switches can either be added to the config.yaml file or passed via environment variables.
 The environment variables are taking precedence over the entries in config.yaml file.

-    If you have several different jobs with different credentials you can do a mapping of job names to environment variables using the **job2user_mapping** entries. `REDFISH_JOB1_USERNAME` and `REDFISH_JOB1_PASSWORD` would be the variables from the example of the first job.
+    The mapping of job names to environment variables follows a schema: `REDFISH_JOB1_USERNAME` and `REDFISH_JOB1_PASSWORD` would be the variables for example of the first job called `redfish/job1`.

-    The environment overwrites the settings in the config file for username and password.
+    A slash gets replaced by underscore and everything gets converted to uppercase.

 * The **app_env** can be specified in the config file or also via environment variable APP_ENV.
-If set to `production` it will only log info messages.
+If set to `production`, it will only log info messages.
 For all other values the level will be set to debug.

 * The **timeout** parameter specifies the amount of time to wait for an answer from the server.
 Again this can alos be provided via TIMEOUT environment variable.